jlguenego/node-expose-sspi/README.md

 ## TODO

 Any idea of new features ?
-Please tell me ;)
+Please tell me and raise an issue :blush:
 - write a NTLM/Kerberos web client example.
 - write a proxy example (writing sso user in the HTTP header)

 ## Author

 Jean-Louis GUENEGO <jlguenego@gmail.com> (http://jlg-consulting.com/)

+You may participate to complete this project if you need to use SSPI in another use case.
+Contributors would be welcome!